 Book Censorship in the U.S.

-I was inspired to research book censorship during Banned Books Week of October 2023, when I began hearing more about the fierce culture war between school libraries and parent "advocacy" groups.
-Sourcing data from Dr. Tasslyn Magnusson’s Book Censorship Database, I created a data visualization project exploring why book banning is on the rise.
+Sourcing data from Dr. Tasslyn Magnusson’s Book Censorship Database, I created data visualizations exploring this sharp increase in book banning from 2021 to 2023.
 I used R to analyze the data, and created the graphic elements using Flourish and Adobe Illustrator.

 Data Visualization by Aura Walmer, 2024.